The Diffuse Gamma-Ray Flux from Clusters of Galaxies: Results

 Fig.~\ref{fig:ph_UDS-SMP} depicts the total flux for different redshift intervals: $z \leq 0.3$, $0.3 < z \leq 1.0$, and $1.0 < z \leq 5.0$.
-The dominant contribution to the total flux of gamma rays comes from sources at low redshifts ($z \leq 0.3$), for which the effect of the EBL attenuation is less pronounced.
-This effect is more prominent at higher redshifts and also depends on the EBL model adopted~\cite{gilmore2012semi, dominguez2011extragalactic, stecker2016empirical} (see Fig. \ref{fig:ph_EBLmodels}).
+A representative spectral index $\alpha=2.3$ and a maximum energy $E_\text{max} = 10^{17}$ eV are used for this evaluation (see also Figs.~\ref{fig:ph_EBLmodels}-\ref{fig:phSp-gasCorrection}).
+The dominant contribution to the total flux of gamma rays comes from sources at low redshifts ($z \lesssim 0.3$), for which the effect of the EBL attenuation is less pronounced.
+This effect is more prominent at higher redshifts and also depends on the EBL model adopted~\cite{gilmore2012semi, dominguez2011extragalactic, stecker2016empirical} (see Fig.~\ref{fig:ph_EBLmodels}, and Fig.~S7 of the Supplementary Material).
 Fig.~\ref{fig:ph_UDS-SMP} shows the results for the EBL model from ref.~\cite{gilmore2012semi}, which predicts a slightly larger gamma-ray cut-off energy for the flux.
 Also, our treatment of the pp-interactions~\cite{kafexhiu2014parametrization, kelner2006energy} is only an approximation and contains uncertainties due to the unknown pp cross-section at energies beyond the reach of the LHC~ \cite{aaboud2016measurement}.

-The figure also highlights the effects of the evolution of the CR sources on the gamma-ray flux, distinguishing the separated contributions of AGN and SFR, following the same procedure as in refs. \cite{batista2019cosmogenic, hussain2021high}.
-We find that an AGN-type evolution enhances the diffuse gamma-ray flux at high redshifts ($z \gtrsim 1.5$) compared to scenarios wherein the sources evolve as the SFR (or without any evolution), while they are both comparable at small redshifts ($z \leq 0.3$) which in turn, provide the dominant contribution to the total gamma-ray flux.
+Fig.~\ref{fig:ph_UDS-SMP} also highlights the effects of the evolution of the CR sources on the gamma-ray flux, distinguishing the separated contributions of AGN and SFR, following the same procedure as in refs. \cite{batista2019cosmogenic, hussain2021high}.
+We find that an AGN-type evolution enhances the diffuse gamma-ray flux at high redshifts ($z \gtrsim 1.5$) compared to scenarios wherein the sources evolve as the SFR (or without any evolution).
+On the other hand, these contributions are both comparable at low redshifts ($z \lesssim 0.3$) which in turn, provide the dominant contribution to the total gamma-ray flux.

 We further notice that the flux of gamma rays above energies $\sim 10^{12}$~eV can also be attenuated by interactions with the local optical and infrared photon fields of clusters, in addition to the EBL.
-Nevertheless, this attenuation effect is more dominant for sources at redshift $z \gtrsim 0.3$ as predicted by \cite{murase2016constraining}.
-In our case, the major contribution corresponds to sources at $z\leq 0.3$.
+Nevertheless, this effect is more dominant for sources at redshift $z \gtrsim 0.3$ as discussed in ref.~\cite{murase2016constraining}.
+In our case, the major contribution corresponds to sources at $z \lesssim 0.3$.
 Therefore, we expect that this interaction channel has likely a minor impact on our results.